phanibhushan1911/personal_html_website/README.md

 npm start
 ```

-Head over to https://vitejs.dev/ to learn more about configuring vite
+Head over to https://lighthearted-semolina-ea01cf.netlify.app/ to view this project